Return logged orientation data from mobile device sensor

 Place the device where you want to get the sensor data.

-On your computer, create a
+In your MATLAB session, create a

 m = mobiledev

 m.Logging = 1